Food Services

 - Expose our students to new culinary experiences while still offering “kid favorites”

-EMSA partners with QuestFood in order to provide quality meals to our students that contain high quality ingredients and are eco-friendly.
+EMSA provides quality meals to our students that contain high quality ingredients and are eco-friendly.
 Meals are planned with student preferences in mind and follow the regulations of the National School Lunch and School Breakfast Program.

 Healthy School Meals contain: Lean protein, Whole grains, Fresh Fruits or 100% Fruit Juice, a variety of vegetables, a choice of milk.
 Meals are calorie controlled, low in sodium, contain less than 10% saturated fat and 0g of trans fat.